Canon 850D vs Fujifilm X-T20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 850D and Fujifilm X-T20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 850D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 850D Manual (free pdf) or the online Fujifilm X-T20 Manual.
+Further information on the features and operation of the 850D and X-T20 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Fujifilm X-T20 Manual.